Did you know the effects of childhood abuse can last a lifetime?

 Limiting the expression of our feelings and also the creation of false beliefs erodes our self-esteem, as it did mine.

-Tip: Learn to feel and express your feelings in healthy ways.
+Tip: Learn to feel and express your feelings in healthy ways for healing emotional abuse.
 Examine your critical self-talk and choose to change it.
 See Self-Esteem: A Proven Program of Cognitive Techniques for Assessing, Improving, and Maintaining Your Self-Esteem by Patrick Fanning & Matthew McKay.

 This violence stated to be prevalent in most physical abuse stunts our psychological development as children.